joshysmart/jd/README.md

 - Add profiles i.e, other users.
 You don't have to go through the signup process again
 - Search for symptoms
 - Fill out all necessary fields I tried to keep it brief, even though a typical health assistant is required to ask lots of questions to improve accuracy
-- Receive form validations if fields are missed (I might still need to work on this)
+- Receive form validations if fields are missing (I might still need to work on this)
 - See correct symptom details and list of symptoms based on their search
-- **Bonus**: I might try to expand this a little bit, there's still room for improvement but I might leave it at this for now
+- **Bonus**: I will try to expand this a little bit, there's still room for improvement.

 ### Screenshot
 Just click the live URL 😂

 ### Links
 - [Live Site URL](http://joshysmart.pythonanywhere.com)

 ## My process
 ### Built with
 - Django (pretty cool framework, considering I've been working with react/nextjs)
 - CSS custom properties
 - Tailwind CSS (🫡)
 - Flexbox (No grid this time)
 - Mobile-first workflow
 - dbsqlite3
-- Api medic (I really appreciate the opportunity)
+- Api medic

 ### What I learned